 Application for Absentee Ballot or request an Absentee Ballot through MyVote Wisconsin

 Absentee voting in the City Clerk's office is restricted to the 2 weeks before an Election and ends at the close of business the Friday before an Election.
-THE CITY CLERK'S OFFICE REGULAR HOURS OF OPERATION REMAIN IN EFFECT FOR IN-PERSON ABSENTEE VOTING - 8:30 A.M.
-TO 5 P.M.
+THE CITY CLERK'S OFFICE HOURS OF OPERATION FOR IN-PERSON ABSENTEE VOTING - 8:30 A.M.
+TO 4:30 P.M.
 MONDAY THRU FRIDAY, WITH HOURS ON FRIDAY, APRIL 1, 2022, 8:30 A.M.
 TO 5 P.M.